Covid-19 travel guidance

 Entry to Japan

-New entry to Japan by nonresident foreign nationals is currently not permitted.
-Swedish and other foreign citizens who live in Japan and have a valid re-entry permit are able to leave and re-enter Japan.
-Certain procedures must be followed, including proof of a negative covid-19 test and quarantine after arriving in Japan, with no use of public transportation.
+Proof of a negative covid-19 test is requierd to enter Japan.
 If you plan to travel, please carefully check the instructions of the Japanese authorities.
 More information from the Japanese Foreign Ministry can be found here.
 If you are in Sweden, consult the Japanese Embassy in Stockholm.

 Measures encouraging social distancing, wearing masks, avoiding closed spaces are in place.
 For information about Tokyo, Tokyo Metropolitan Government.